AI-Hypercomputer/gpu-recipes/training/a4/llama3-1-70b/nemo-pretraining-gke/16node-bf16-seq8192-gbs512-gcs/README.md

 ### Uninstall PVCs and PVs

-To uninstall Persistent Volume and Persistent Volume Claim resources for Parallelstore execute the following command:
+To uninstall Persistent Volume and Persistent Volume Claim resources for GCSFuse execute the following command:

 ```
 helm uninstall $USER-gcs-pv-pvc